About Computing at Vassar

 Computing and Information Services at Vassar College creates and manages a campus environment that enables each member of the community to use information technologies productively for teaching, learning, research, administration, and outreach.

-There are public computers available in the Computer Center, the College Center, Media Resources, the library, and in various academic buildings.
+There are public computers available in the Computer Center, the College Center, the library, and in various academic buildings.
 The students have access to shared software, academic resources, and both black and white and color laser printers located in public spaces.
-A high-end digital multimedia lab is located in Media Resources. which is open most nights until 10:00 pm.
-Media Resources also provides color plotting, printing, video editing and duplication, scanning and imaging services, and maintains powerful multimedia workstations for student and faculty use.
+Media Resources provides color plotting, printing, video editing and duplication, scanning and imaging services.
 The library is home to the Digital Media Zone, a state-of-the-art space for collaborative learning and the exploration of new technologies.
 Other specialized facilities include the Scientific Visualization Lab, in Seeley G. Mudd Chemistry Building; the Geographic Information Systems Lab, in Ely Hall; and the Video Editing Lab, in the Vogelstein Center for Drama and Film.

 Vassar has been the recipient of generous grants from the Andrew W. Mellon Foundation, the National Science Foundation, the Arthur Vining Davis Foundations, George Alden Trust, Hewlett Packard, and AT&T in support of ongoing technology initiatives across the curriculum in the classrooms, the library, and research labs.